-DATA MANAGEMENT PROGRAM
+803904 DATA MANAGEMENT PROGRAM Managed by: ITS

 Scope: Program creating a data management capability to support the ISO certification for asset management and ongoing future data needs and requirements for the agency.

 Changes to authorized project allocation since 2021: New program for \$59.01 million.